-A generator output regulator is mounted on the engine side of the body dash and reduces the output from 22 to 10 amperes when the battery is fully charged, reverting to the higher rate should the battery become partially discharged due to frequent starting or continuous use of lights, radio, etc. This regulation is permanently huilt into the regulator and no adjustment of this unit is necessary.
+A generator output regulator is mounted on the engine side of the body dash and reduces the output from 22 to 10 amperes when the battery is fully charged, reverting to the higher rate should the battery become partially discharged due to frequent starting or continuous use of lights, radio, etc. This regulation is permanently built into the regulator and no adjustment of this unit is necessary

 The generator field circuit fuse is contained in the knurled cup extending from the bottom of the regulator.
-If the generator fails to charge, check for a hurnt-out fuse.
+If the generator fails to charge, check for a burnt-out fuse.
 Replacement should be made only with a $7\frac{1}{2}$ -ampere, 25-volt fuse.

-A few drops of light oil should be supplied to cups (A), Figure 6, every 1,000 miles-do not over-lubricate.
+A few drops of light oil should be supplied to cups (A), Figure 6, every 1,000 miles.
+Do not over-lubricate.

 The generator is driven by the "V" type belt, which also drives the fan and water pump.
 This belt must be kept sufficiently tight to prevent slippage on the pulleys.
-When properly adjusted the belt will have from $1\frac{1}{4}$ " to $1\frac{3}{4}$ " of slack at a point midway between the fan pulley and generator pulley as shown at (E), Figure 6.
-This adjustment provides sufficient tightness to prevent slippage without causing undue wear of the fan and generator bearings.
+When properly adjusted the belt will have from 1-1/4" to 1-3/4" of slack at a point midway between the fan pulley and generator pulley, as shown at (E), Figure 6.
+This adjustment provides sufficient tightness to prevent slippage without causing undue wear of the fan and generator hearings.

-To adjust belt tension loosen nut (B) and swing generator away from the engine until correct position is obtained.
-Tighten nut (B).
+To adjust belt tension, loosen nut (B) and swing generator away from the engine until the correct position is obtained.
+Tighten nut (B)